crafted-education/slate/source/index.html.md

 --------- | -----------
-organization | The short name (key) for your organization communityid | The identifier for the community in which you are getting conversationpreviews
+organization | The short name (key) for your organization communityid | The identifier for the community in which you are getting conversationpreviews channelSlugName | Querystring param.
+Using the slug name of the channel the results can be filtered